University of Georgia

 The Law and Ethics of Lawyering

-Hall's research interests focus on federal jurisdiction and civil procedure, with a focus on the Article III jurisdiction of federal courts.
+His research interests are in the area of federal jurisdiction and civil procedure, with a focus on the Article III jurisdiction of federal courts.
 His work has been published in the Fordham Law Review, the George Washington Law Review, the Stanford Law Review Online and the UCLA Law Review.